RagnarB83/ash-documentation/docs/Highlevel-density-analysis.rst

 Multiconfigurational and multireference methods are typically used to describe systems with strong static correlation.
 This is not the case for carbon monoxide (no near-degeneracies), but it can still be useful to analyze how much dynamic electron correlation is captured by the CASSCF and MRCI+Q approaches for a molecule with a non-exotic electronic structure.
-This allows us to see what accuracy we can expect when using these methods for genuine multireference systems.
+This allows us to roughly estimate what accuracy we can expect when we use these methods for genuine multireference systems.

-Going to a minimial CASSCF(2,2) WF we see a deterioration (-0.13) of the RHF result which is not entirely surprising because an active space of (2,2) only results in 3 total configurations (vs. 1 for RHF) and the small active space probably results in an imbalance of the WF.
+Going to a minimal CASSCF(2,2) WF we see a deterioration (-0.13) of the RHF result which is not entirely surprising because an active space of (2,2) only results in 3 total configurations (vs. 1 for RHF) and the small active space probably results in an imbalance of the WF.
-A larger CASSCF(6,5) WF includes 65 configurations which is enough to include enough correlation for a qualitatively correct result of 0.1080 au.
+A larger CASSCF(6,5) WF includes 65 configurations which includes enough correlation for at least a qualitatively correct result of 0.1080 au.
 Increasing to a full valence-space CASSCF(10,8) WF (784 configurations) WF interestingly diverges slightly, giving a value of 0.1451 a.u.
-The multiconfigurational CASSCF approach performs Full-CI within the active space but actually does not capture very much correlation due to the still relatively small active space.
+The multiconfigurational CASSCF approach performs Full-CI within the active space but actually does not capture very much electron correlation due to the still relatively small active space.
-While we could increase the active space further in CASSCF, to a limit of about 14-16 orbitals, this would not improve things very much as our active-space limitation allows us only to capture correlation associated with a few number of occupied and virtual orbitals.
+While we could increase the active space further in CASSCF, to a limit of about 14-16 orbitals (this can be increased to 40-60 orbitals via DMRG,ICE-CI or SHCI), this would not improve things very much as our active-space limitation allows us only to capture correlation associated with a few number of occupied and virtual orbitals.
-It is actually much more important to capture correlation associated with a large number of orbitals (i.e. dynamic correlation) even though the n-excitation level is smaller.
+It is actually in general typically more important to capture correlation associated with a large number of orbitals (i.e. dynamic correlation) even though the n-excitation level is smaller (e.g. single-reference CC).

 .. image:: figures/DM-MR.png
    :align: center